Browse By

 If you like your dumplings crispy, you can gently fry them on both sides to a golden color and crispness, using a hot pan generously greased with butter.
 YUMMY!!!!!

 This is how I serve my varenyky, whether they are fresh or need to be reheated before serving.
 They never stick together since they are stacked side by side with the round edge downward and the pinched sides upward.
-I smother their tops with lots of butter and sauteed onions, running down the sides to the bottom of the pan.
+I smother their tops with lots of butter and sautéed onions.

 To reheat them in a large quantity, I add 1/4 to 1/2 cup of water into the pan (this creates steam during the heating time and prevents them from drying out or getting scorched from the bottom) cover the pan tightly with aluminum foil, and keep them in the oven at 250 degrees F until they are nice and hot.
 If you are pressed for time, you can start heating them for 10-15 minutes at 350 degrees F, then turn the temperature down to 250 F for a few more minutes until warm enough to serve.

-For individual portions, it is easier and faster to use the microwave, but remember to cover them and not overcook them.
-Begin with 45 seconds, then check if they are warm enough for you, if you like them hotter add another 20 seconds once or twice.
+For individual portions, it is easier and quicker to use the microwave, but remember to cover them and avoid overheating them so they don’t become rubbery and tough.
+Begin with 45 seconds, then check if they are warm enough for you.
+If you like them hotter, add 20 seconds once or twice.

-To use the frozen, fully cooked dumplings, you need to defrost them in their bag in the fridge for at least 24 hours, then place the filled bag into hot water for several minutes to warm them up, or remove them onto a microwave-safe plate and heat them through, or heat them up on a frying pan with melted butter.
+Before use, you need to defrost them in the fridge for at least 24 hours in their storage bag, then either warm them up in the microwave on a microwave-safe plate until heated through, or fry them in a frying pan with melted butter.

 Adjustments:

-Someone just told me that they add softened butter to their dough, so I tried it, and it is such a wonderful change.
-It makes the dough so soft and pliable, therefore I UPDATED my original recipe with this adjustment (March 2018).
+Someone mentioned to me that they add softened butter to their dough during kneading, so I tried it, and it is such a wonderful change.
+It makes the dough so soft and pliable; therefore, I UPDATED my original recipe with this adjustment (March 2018).

-Also, some of you used more flour than I did while kneading the dough, or during rolling it out, so I was told the dough was getting a little too stiff, therefore I adjusted the total liquid used in the recipe by increasing it by 1/4 cup (total 1 1/4 cup).
+Some of you mentioned that you used more flour than I did while kneading the dough, or during rolling it out, making the dough a little more dense than mine; therefore, I adjusted the total liquid used in the recipe by increasing it by 1/4 cup (total 1 1/4 cups).

-This recipe makes about 60 pieces of varenyky (using a 3″ biscuit cutter).
+This recipe makes about 60 pieces of varenyky (using a 3″ biscuit cutter) and rolling out the dough to less than 1/8 inch thickness.

 ### Please scroll down to the bottom of this post for a printable recipe ###

-Start your dough on a countertop, or in a large bowl.
-(I prefer using the bowl and then transferring the wet dough onto a well-floured countertop for kneading).
+Start your dough on a countertop or in a large bowl.
+(I prefer using a bowl and then transferring the sticky dough to a well-floured countertop for kneading.)

-Step 2 - working in the flourOnce the dough is soft and silky (about 5 minutes), form a ball, cover it with a tea towel, and let it rest for at least 15 minutes.
-If you used a bowl for mixing the dough, you can oil the bowl with 1 tsp of oil, and place the dough in it, turn it once so both sides get slightly oiled to prevent drying out.
+Step 2 - working in the flourOnce the dough is soft and silky (about 3-5 minutes), form a ball, cover it with a tea towel, and let it rest for 15 -30 minutes.
+If you used a bowl for mixing the dough, you can oil it with 1 tsp of oil, then place the dough in it and turn it once so that both sides get slightly oiled, which helps prevent it from drying out.
 Cover the bowl with a kitchen towel and rest as above.

-Use your flour sparingly on the work surface so your leftover dough after cutting out the circles does not get too tough for the second batch of rolling out and cutting circles.
+Use your flour sparingly for dusting the work area so your leftover dough after cutting out the circles does not get too dense for the next round of rolling out and cutting circles.

 Step 7 - fold the dough circle in half around the filling Step 8 - Pinch the sides together from one end to the otherStep 9 - completed raw product